adiafora/laravel-punycode/README.md

 License
 -----------------------------------

-Faker is released under the MIT Licence.
-See the bundled LICENSE file for details.
+The MIT License (MIT).
+Please see License File for more information.